Useful information for parents with babies and your children

 When should my baby start solids?

 "The answer of course is - it depends, but the fact is that many babies are more than ready for food well before the traditional 6 months of age, and many will benefit from starting solids much earlier.
-There is emerging evidence that a number of common and important problems, such as reflux and some allergies, may be reduced or even prevented by early weaning."
+There is emerging evidence that a number of common and important problems, such as reflux and some allergies, may be reduced or even prevented by early weaning.
+Each baby is different, and therefore a single recommendation is impossible to apply universally."

 Should "strawberry mark"-type birthmarks always be left alone?